theinterneti/augment-adam/docs/container_optimization.md

 If you encounter issues with the baked images:

-1. Check if the image exists: `docker images | grep dukat`
+1. Check if the image exists: `docker images | grep augment-adam`
 2. Restore the original docker-compose.yml from the backup
 3. Try rebuilding with: `DOCKER_BUILDKIT=1 docker-compose build --no-cache`